 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master's in communication online at SNHU include:

-Current PR professionals and those seeking to enter this burgeoning field can advance their careers with the knowledge and skills gained from our master’s in public relations online.
-As media have grown ever more pervasive, the demand for adept PR professionals has grown.
-The U.S. Bureau of Labor Statistics estimates a 12 percent employment increase in public relations through 2022.
+Current PR professionals and those seeking to enter this burgeoning field can advance their careers with the knowledge and skills gained from our master's in public relations online.
+As new media have grown ever more pervasive, the demand for adept PR professionals has only increased.
+The U.S. Bureau of Labor Statistics estimates 9% job growth in public relations through 2026.*

 Our MA in Communication programs help students position themselves as leaders in the communication field.
 The public relations concentration consists of seven core courses, four specialized courses and a capstone course, in which you'll use what you've learned to strategize and execute a real-life public relations campaign.